camgloria/concert-prep/README.md

-# spotify-api-hci-final
+# Concert Prep App
-Concert prep app using Ticketmaster API and Spotify API
+Web app using Ticketmaster API and Spotify API

-Group members: Camila Gloria, Fer Pacheco Medina, Rebeca Serralta, Elysse Viena
+Forked from HCI Final Project with group members Camila Gloria, Fer Pacheco Medina, Rebeca Serralta, and Elysse Viena

-*Note* Since the app is still in development, the "add playlist to Spotify" feature is not fully functional.
-This is due to the fact that Spotify requires us to manually add to the Developer Dashboard the names and emails of each user who wants to use any API features that require authentification.
+*Note* Since the app is still in development, the "Add playlist to Spotify" feature is not fully functional.
+This is because Spotify requires us to manually add to the Developer Dashboard the names and emails of those using API endpoints that require authentification.